cwhuang29/article-sharing-website/README.md

 ## Others

 #### Connect to database
-Instead of connecting to the database container directly, we can run another MySQL container and query the database.
+Instead of connecting to the database container (which name is `db` in my case) directly, we can run another MySQL container and query the database container.
 ```
 docker run -it --rm --link db:db mysql:5.7.32 mysql -hdb -u user01 -pa1234567 inews
 ```